mohan-chinnappan-n/sfdc-saml2-oauth2/README.md

-### Steps:

-**Key idea**:

-The OAuth 2.0 SAML bearer assertion flow defines:
+**The OAuth 2.0 SAML bearer assertion flow** defines:

-   How a SAML assertion can be used to request an OAuth access token when:  a client wants to use a previous authorization
+How a **SAML assertion** can be used to request an OAuth access token when a client wants to use a previous authorization.

 Authentication of the authorized app is provided by the **digital signature applied to the SAML assertion**.

 ---------